Timer/jocse-paper/paper.md

 ## Machines
 Distributing the work across multiple machines requires different parameters for the code than that of OpenMP.
 OpenMP cannot share memory across machines so it cannot be applied to this situation.
-MPI is the prime candidate for this situation as it allows machines to send messages back and forth to share memory and communicate their responsibilities and result.
+MPI is the prime candidate for this situation as it allows machines to send messages back and forth to share memory and communicate their responsibilities and results.
 Distributing the Bayesian network learning process across multiple machines doesn't make much sense because each step is dependent on the previous, so the result would be a slower computation since calculations couldn't happen in parallel and there would be added network latency.
 The main candidate for distribution would be the computation of multiple Bayesian networks, because networks are computed independent of one another and there is a large backlog of networks which need computed.
 Distributing the work with MPI is surprisingly simple, as the topologies are randomly generated.
 This means there is no communication required prior to beginning computation.